storj/docs/src/pages/dcs/how-tos/how-to-hod-rod-file-transfer-performance-on-storj-dcs/index.md

 ## Uploading files with Rclone

 When working with small and medium-sized files, the optimal parallelism is limited by the segment, or "chunk", size.
 With [](docId\:WayQo-4CZXkITaHiGeQF_), this segmentation is referred to as "concurrency."
-So for example, a 1GB file would be optimally uploaded to Storj with the following command:
+So, for example, a 1GB file would be optimally uploaded to Storj with the following command:

 ```Text
 rclone copy --progress --s3-upload-concurrency 16 --s3-chunk-size 64M 1gb.zip remote:bucket
 ```

-In this example, there are a couple additional flags.
+In this example, there are a couple of additional flags.
 Here's what those do:

 *   `--progress` shows the current progress of the transfer